2023 Most Popular Physical Sciences Master's Degree Schools in Illinois

 About 41% of the students majoring in physical sciences at the school are women while 59% are male.

 A rank of #3 on this year’s list means University of Illinois at Urbana-Champaign is a great place for physical sciences students working on their master’s degree.
-Located in the small city of Champaign, UIUC is a public school with a very large student population.
+Located in the small city of Champaign, UIUC is a public college with a fairly large student population.

 Women make up 34% of the physical sciences majors at the school.

-A rank of #4 on this year’s list means Illinois Institute of Technology is a great place for physical sciences students working on their master’s degree.
-Located in the city of Chicago, Illinois Tech is a private not-for-profit college with a moderately-sized student population.
+The in-demand master’s degree programs at Illinois Institute of Technology helped the school earn the #4 place on this year’s ranking of the most popular physical sciences schools in Illinois.
+Located in the large city of Chicago, Illinois Tech is a private not-for-profit college with a moderately-sized student population.

 Of the 22 students majoring in physical sciences at Illinois Tech, 50% are male and 50% are female.

-Read full report on Physical Sciences at Illinois Institute of Technology
+Full Physical Sciences at Illinois Institute of Technology Report

 About 26% of the students majoring in physical sciences at the school are women while 74% are male.